crajcan/fluvio/blog.md

 Again we can build our SmartModule:

 ```
-$ cd weather-event-cleaner
 $ smdk build
 ```

-And replace our old SmartModule:
+And replace our old SmartModule on the cluster:

 ```
-$ smdk load --package-name weather-event-cleaner
+$ smdk load
 ```

-Then to test that the new SmartModule still performs the mapping but also omits our invalid events, we'll add another test file:
+To test that the new SmartModule still performs the mapping but also omits our invalid events, we'll add another test file:

 ###### weather_event2.json
 ```